sonictk/lightweight-emacs/README.md

 Anyway, once everything is cloned and set up, you can run this side-by-side with your current Emacs installation if you just want to check it out using this method.

+What I do is launch Emacs using this command:

+``emacs -q --load ~/Git/lightweight-emacs/lightweight_config.el``

+Set that as an alias or desktop file or whatever you prefer.

 ### Setup